fish-404/CodePractice/freeCodeCamp/Front End Development Libraries/Build a Markdown Previewer/README.md

 #### Build a Markdown Previewer

-A practice project for [Bulid a Markdown Previewer](https://www.freecodecamp.org/learn/front-end-libraries/front-end-libraries-projects/build-a-markdown-previewer).
+A practice project for [Bulid a JavaScript Calculator](https://www.freecodecamp.org/learn/front-end-libraries/front-end-libraries-projects/build-a-javascript-calculator) [[View in CodePen](https://codepen.io/fish-404/pen/PobqpaB)].

 For some features enhance, I modify the code, so it won't pass the freecodecamp test.

-You can view this project in https://codepen.io/fish-404/pen/PobqpaB.

 I haven't understand MathJax usage, math problem can't always work well.